 The RX Link receives responses issued by the HMC.
 It then performs data integrity checks, unpacks all valid and required information out of header and tail and forwards the information to the TX Link.
-Only valid FLITs that passed all checks will enter the input buffer and can be collected at the AXI-4 slave interface.
+Only valid FLITs that pass all checks will enter the input buffer and can be collected at the AXI-4 slave interface.
 Figure 2.6 shows a block diagram of the RX Link where the data flow is indicated by orange, signals to the TX Link and to the RF by green, and control signals by gray colored arrows.
 Note that the regular datapath is only selected after link initialization is done.
-For this purpose the initialization FSM controls a Multiplexer (MUX) to distribute input data.
+For this purpose the initialization FSM controls a De-Multiplexer (DEMUX) to distribute input data.
+Initialization in the RX link is divided into separate stages.